-While vacationing, I took advantage of opportunities to interview inn and restaurant owners; chefs; and the owner of the only tea plantation in America.
-This week I share my interview with the owner of America’s only tea plantation.
+While vacationing, I took advantage of opportunities to interview restaurant owners, chefs, and the owner of the only tea plantation in America, Bigelow Classic Tea.

-Upon my arrival, I took a video tour of the tea making process, while looking through the windows of the production facility.
+Upon my arrival, I took a video tour of the tea-making process while looking through the windows of the production facility.
 Through the windows, I could see the large equipment used in the process.
 April is prime time to see real-time production.
-Next, came the trolley tour of the plantation.
+Next came the trolley tour of the plantation.
 An engaging tour guide and a recording of Bill accompanied us through the vast acreage of tea bushes and by occasional ponds used for irrigation.
 Some tea bushes were showing deadened areas from getting too much water last year.
-Just like I enjoy tea at just the right temperature, tea bushes enjoy just the right amount of sun, shade, and water.
-With the use of a pipe network and water from onsite ponds, an irrigation system regulates how much water the bushes receive between Mother Nature’s applications.
-The bushes provide shade for deer.
+But, like I enjoy tea at just the right temperature, tea bushes enjoy just the right amount of sun, shade, and water.
+Using a pipe network and water from onsite ponds, an irrigation system regulates how much water the bushes receive between Mother Nature’s applications.
+As a result, the bushes provide shade for deer.
 According to Bill, this isn’t a problem because deer are not fond of tea flowers or leaves.

 The drive into the plantation is captivatingly charming as you traverse the long, curving drive leading you and your guests to your wedding destination.
-Honestly, I think this would be lovely in the spring as well, before the foliage with twinkling lights and bountiful arrangements of flowers.
-At any time of year, you can let your imagination have its way and be provided with an intriguing and inspiring plantation setting.
+Honestly, I think this would be lovely in the spring, before the foliage with twinkling lights and bountiful arrangements of flowers.
+However, you can let your imagination have its way at any time of year and be provided with an intriguing and inspiring plantation setting.

 Following my tour, I asked if I could interview Bill.
 I had seen him earlier transferring plants from the computerized greenhouse to outside to expose them to a natural environment before planting.
 He is intent on expanding a few acres and replacing bushes that were drowned in the previous season.
 I was pleasantly surprised that the guide went out of his way to try and connect me.
-Although, the final connection was made through a director in the gift store who rang him on his phone and he graciously agreed to come down from his home and chat with me.
+Although, it was the director of the gift store who made the final connection and rang him on his phone, and he graciously agreed to come down from his home and chat with me.

-With his broad smile and long gray hair and beard, I found Bill to be easy mannered.
-He’s a horticulturist and third generation tea master with a four-year formal training and apprenticeship in London, England.
+With his broad smile and long gray hair and beard, I found Bill to be easy-mannered.
+He’s a horticulturist and third-generation tea master with a four-year formal training and apprenticeship in London, England.
 He founded the plantation as an experiment.
 He oversees production and development and employs four people on the plantation.
-Because human labor is expensive, he instead uses “The Green Giant” to harvest the top three inches of leaves on the bushes.
+Because human labor is expensive, he uses “The Green Giant” to harvest the top three inches of leaves on the bushes.
 The only one of its kind, it’s made from parts harvested from tobacco and cotton harvesters.
 Harvesting is every three weeks from April to October.
 To maintain a smooth, mellow taste, leaves are processed within a week.
 The tea is not organic.
 People complained of the smell of organic manure, so instead, Bill uses granular nitrogen fertilizer.
-There is no need for herbicides, insecticides, or fungicides.
+As a result, there is no need for herbicides, insecticides, or fungicides.

-In regard to labor, with a big grin, with a small staff, Bill said he has no labor issues.
+Regarding labor, with a big grin, with a small staff, Bill said he has no labor issues.
 I asked if he knows about human trafficking issues connected to general tea production, as I’m aware it is a concern in some countries.
 He was unaware of any issues and related a situation in Argentina where Rainforest Alliance concluded workers needed toilet facilities and living arrangements closer to town.
-Bill said workers didn’t want it because relieving yourself in a hole you’ve dug is not smelly like a toilet and they didn’t want to live in town because it was dangerous.
-We had an engaged chat about the importance of understanding the culture of a community before changing it, and being sure considered cultural changes are appropriate.
+Bill said workers didn’t want it because relieving yourself in a hole you’ve dug is not smelly like a toilet, and they didn’t want to live in town because it was dangerous.
+He added that he didn’t see any reason to provide more for the laborers than used in their own country.
+We had an engaging chat about the importance of understanding the culture of a community before changing it, and being sure considered cultural changes are appropriate.